piclas-framework/piclas/docs/userguide/tutorials/pic-poisson-plasma-wave/pic-poisson-plasma-wave.md

-## Plasma Wave (PIC, Poisson's Equation)
+# Plasma Wave (PIC, Poisson's Equation)
-\label{sec:tut_freestream}

-The setup considers a 1D plasma oscillation, which is a common and simple electrostatic PIC benchmark [@Birdsall1991],[@Hockney1988],[@Jacobs2006b].
+The setup considers a 1D plasma oscillation, which is a common and simple electrostatic PIC benchmark {cite}`Birdsall1991`, {cite}`Hockney1988`,{cite}`Jacobs2006b`.
 In PICLas it can be simulated either with the full Maxwell solver (DGSEM) or with the Poisson solver (HDGSEM), where the latter is chosen for this this tutorial.
 In this setup, electrons oscillate around the almost immobile ions, which creates a fluctuating electric field.

 Before beginning with the tutorial, copy the `pic-poisson-plasma-wave` directory from the tutorial folder in the top level directory to a separate location

         cp -r $PICLAS_PATH/tutorials/pic-poisson-plasma-wave .
         cd pic-poisson-plasma-wave

-### Mesh Generation with HOPR (pre-processing)
+## Mesh Generation with HOPR (pre-processing)

 Before the actual simulation is conducted, a mesh file in the correct HDF5 format has to be supplied.
 The mesh files used by **piclas** are created by supplying an input file *hopr.ini* with the required information for a mesh that